-Me and my wife were preparing to migrate to Canada or New Zealand, a long time ago.
+I and my wife were preparing to migrate to Canada or New Zealand, a long time ago.
 I guess as early as the year 2000.

 So how did you land up in Ireland?

 Ireland was never on the agenda.
-Working as a Lift Engineer, my job is popular and in demand the world over.
+Working as a Lift Engineer, my job is popular and in-demand the world over.
 While my immigration was being processed and nearly approaching its last stages for Canada, Otis, the company I work for, offered me a job in Ireland.
 On accepting the offer, my employer had to get me over here by applying for a Work Permit which needed to be renewed on a yearly basis.
 This would mean I was to leave my wife and two sons behind to move to Ireland on my own, for the start.
 The Work Permit Scheme did not permit my family to join me till my position in the job was secure and my Permit was renewed the following year.

 Was it a difficult decision to make, leaving your wife and kids back home considering, migrating to Canada was just a few formalities away?

 It was a tough decision to make.
 Looking back, I’m glad I took that decision.
-I was lucky to have another colleague from work who also travelled at the same time with me.
+I was lucky to have another colleague from work who also travelled at the same time as me.
 It was only after a year that my wife and kids were allowed to join me, likewise my colleague’s family too.
 The application process was very cumbersome.
 My employer was very helpful right throughout the process.
-Finally my family could join me as dependents of Non-EU Work Permit holder.
+Finally, my family could join me as dependents of Non-EU Work Permit holder.
 Their stay here was dependent on my employer renewing my work permit yearly.

 How were the initial first years?

-During the early years on their arrival here, my spouse was unable to seek employment, as the law would not allow her to do so as a dependent.
+During the early years of their arrival here, my spouse was unable to seek employment, as the law would not allow her to do so as a dependent.
 Ireland doesn’t have an Immigration Policy/ Scheme for Non-EU/ EEA citizens, to attract talent from overseas like Australia/ Canada and New Zealand have.
 Yes, it was tough, but it was comforting to have my family around.